• Skip to main content

 3. Add in egg and mix until just combined.

-4. Add flour, cornmeal, salt, baking powder, lime zest and juice to the butter mixture.
+4. Add flour, cornmeal, salt, baking powder, lime zest, and juice to the butter mixture.
 Mix until everything is combined well and the cookie dough has come together.

-6. Once all the cookie dough balls have been rolled in sugar, place in preheated oven and bake for 12-14 minutes.
+6. Once all the cookie dough balls have been rolled in sugar, place them in preheated oven and bake for 12-14 minutes.

 7. Remove the cookies once finished and cool completely.